boyuzz/SISR-KD-Ensemble/README.md

 This work proposes a novel framework of DNN ensemble for SISR which features "diversity introducing module" and "knowledge transfer module".

-diversity introducing module: this module proactively improve the diversity between base learners which are favored by ensemble.
+**diversity introducing module**: this module proactively improve the diversity between base learners which are favored by ensemble.

-knowledge transfer module: this module transfer knowledge between base learners when they are on training to improve their performance so that the generated ensemble's performance is enhanced.
+**knowledge transfer module**: this module transfer knowledge between base learners when they are on training to improve their performance so that the generated ensemble's performance is enhanced.

+These two modules are demonstrated in the following figure.
+The proposed knowledge transfer featured ensemble model uses different upscaling methods (VDSR, DRRN, MS-LapSRN) as **diversity introducing module** and use extended cross-stitch unit as **knowledge transfer module**.